cyb3r3/c-visualization/README.md

 # c-visualization
 https://github.com/raysan5/raylib

 Cool little project that I am working on using C and raylib.
-Going to be add other sorts of algorithms ranging from **beinngner** to **advanced.**
+Going to be add other sorts of algorithms ranging from **beginner** to **advanced.**

 To complie the code, run: `gcc sort-vis.c -o sort-vis -lraylib -lm -lpthread -ldl`